-- · The Bible Is the Only Book God Ever Promised to Inspire - The Bible is the Only Book Where All the Divine Mentors are Present - · God Promises Specifically to Bless the Readers of the Bible - The Bible is the Only Book That Will Live Forever.
+- The Bible Is the Only Book God Ever Promised - The Bible is the Only Book Where All the Divine Mentors are . - God Specifically to Bless the Readers of the Bible - The Bible is the Only Book That Forever.

 We are invited into the University of the Holy Spirit.